redwood/redwood/source/index.html.md

 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint deletes a specific kitten.

 ### HTTP Request